AnjaDj/Home-Security-System/README.md

 For more detailed informations about each used modul and hardware, visit our Wiki 📜 page. <br>
-For source code written in C, switch to our development branch 🔧 : <br>
+For source code written in C, switch to our development 🔧 branch